damandeep-archives/RecipeApp/README.md

 Recipe App made with the help of EDAMAM api.
 Functionality:-
 1. Shows 20 different recipes based on the input of the user.
-2. User can enter either the ingredient name or dish name.
+2. User can click the result tile to view the recipe on a separate link.

 Installation:-
 1. npm install